 On street level there are breakout spaces, a smoothie and espresso bar with eight protein-led drinks for refueling post workout, and a one-to-one boxing studio made for gruelling personal training sessions.
 Bespoke wooden cabinetry and parquetry floors make for a luxe change-room experience.
 The interior design was done by Hot Black.

 There’s been a surge of boutique gyms bringing a slice of the States to Sydney, including LA’s Barry’s Bootcamp in Surry Hills and the city (another treadmill workout experience).
-There’s also Woollahra’s New York-inspired Bodylove Pilates, which opened a couple of weeks ago.
+There’s also Woollahra’s New York-inspired Bodylove Pilates, which opened earlier this year.

 82 Oxford Street, Darlinghurst